PatJRobinson/Automated-Shopping-and-Delivery-Planner/README.md

 # Automated-Shopping-and-Delivery-Planner
 An automated system that reads data in the form of customer orders and outputs a shopping and delivery schedule to satisfy certain contstraints.
+The implementation follows a generate and test strategy to navigate the search space and find the optimal solution.

 Instructions: